 Following the Trust on these accounts would also be helpful to further raise our visibility.

 Joint Promotion of Expeditions

 The Ulysses Trust works closely with a number of other charities, such as the Nuffield Trust for the Forces of the Crown and the RAF Charitable Trust in supporting expeditions.
-Sponsoring Units and Expedition Participants should also be prepared, before and after the expedition, to meet reasonable requests to help promote these, the Ulysses Trust and Reserve and Cadet Forces.
+Sponsoring Units and Expedition Participants should also be prepared, before and after the expedition, to meet reasonable requests to help promote these, The Ulysses Trust and Reserve and Cadet Forces.
 This might take the form of a Presentation or if you have a good story to tell cooperating in the production of PR material.
-Where an expedition or project involves an element of voluntary social action or community work at home or abroad, units might also be requested to help promote the I will campaign of the charity Step Up To Serve.
+Where an expedition or project involves an element of voluntary social action or community work at home or abroad, units might also be requested to help promote the #iwill campaign.

 The Ulysses Trust is registered with ‘Give As You Live,’ an on-line shopping gateway which contributes a percentage of all purchases made through the gateway to the purchasers nominated charity.
 Expedition leaders can help other grant applicants in future, by using this gateway for expedition procurement of travel, equipment insurance etc where possible.
 Click here to visit Give As You Live and help us to help you.

-The Trust does not have an endowment, and raises funds year-by-year in order to provide grants to expeditions.
-In addition to the basic conditions of a grant, we ask recipients to make unit and expedition members aware of the help received from the Ulysses Trust, and promote ways in which their friends and families can help the Trust help others.
+The Trust needs to raise funds year-by-year in order to provide grants to expeditions.
+In addition to the basic conditions of a grant, we ask recipients to make unit and expedition members aware of the help received from The Ulysses Trust, and promote ways in which their friends and families can help the Trust help others.
 The next section briefly explores what you can do for us.